BTIG Research lifts Etsy Inc. [ETSY] price estimate. Who else is bullish?

-Etsy Inc. [NASDAQ: ETSY] gained 0.16% on the last trading session, reaching $62.85 price per share at the time.
-Etsy Inc. represents 118.39 million in outstanding shares, while the company has a total market value of $7.44 billion with the latest information.
-ETSY stock price has been found in the range of $61.78 to $63.40.
+Etsy Inc. [NASDAQ: ETSY] surged by $3.09 during the normal trading session on Monday and reaching a high of $70.58 during the day while it closed the day at $69.28.
+Etsy Inc. stock has also gained 6.50% of its value over the past 7 days.
+However, ETSY stock has inclined by 40.47% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 19.97% and gained 56.39% year-on date.

-If compared to the average trading volume of 3.92M shares, ETSY reached a trading volume of 1983884 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ETSY stock reached $8.20 billion, with 118.40 million shares outstanding and 117.45 million shares in the current float.
+Compared to the average trading volume of 3.94M shares, ETSY reached a trading volume of 3815925 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Etsy Inc. [ETSY]:
+Here’s what leading stock market gurus have to say about Etsy Inc. [ETSY]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ETSY shares is $57.82 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ETSY stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.